-- 1.15.1 A revised scheme for Targeted Variable Payments has been implemented with effect from 1 July 2021.
-This incorporates the increase to the maximum rate payable per annum (from £4,000 to £5,000). - 1.15.2 The NPCC has published guidance on the new scheme. - 1.15.3 The new scheme sets out payments under two categories: a service critical skills payment (for federated and superintending ranks) and a recognition of workload payment (for superintending ranks).
-The revised determination has been circulated under Branch Board circular 009-2021.
-It takes effect from 1 July 2021 to 30 June 2023.
+- 1.16.1 A revised scheme for Targeted Variable Payments was implemented with effect from 1 July 2021.
+This incorporates the increase to the maximum rate payable per annum (from £4,000 to £5,000). - 1.16.2 The NPCC has published guidance on the new scheme see Branch Board circular 001-2022. - 1.16.3 The new scheme sets out payments under two categories: a service critical skills payment (for federated and superintending ranks) and a recognition of workload payment (for superintending ranks only).
+The revised determination was circulated under Branch Board circular 009-2021.
+It took effect from 1 July 2021 to 30 June 2023. - 1.16.4 Home Office circular 004-2023 and Branch Board circular 007-2023 details an amendment to Annex U to extend the TVP scheme to 30 June 2024 with effect from 1 July 2023.

-1.16 Team recognition award
+1.17 Team recognition award

-1.16.1 Chief officers may recognise whole teams with a team recognition award payment of £50 to £100 each for outstandingly demanding, unpleasant or important work, or outstanding work for the public.
+1.17.1 Chief officers may recognise whole teams with a team recognition award payment of £50 to £100 each for outstandingly demanding, unpleasant or important work, or outstanding work for the public.
 Since team recognition awards apply to both police officers and police staff provision is not made for it in determinations.
 The power to pay rewards for diligence under section 31 of the Police Act 1996 should be used to make these awards to police officers.

-1.17 Unsocial hours allowance
+1.18 Unsocial hours allowance

-1.17.1 This allowance is paid to a member of the federated ranks for every full hour worked by the member between 8pm and 6am.
+1.18.1 This allowance is paid to a member of the federated ranks for every full hour worked by the member between 8pm and 6am.
 The allowance is paid at an hourly rate of 10 per cent of the member's hourly rate of pay.

-1.18 Away from home overnight allowance
+1.19 Away from home overnight allowance